 Keeping this in mind, you should carefully consider how TikTok can benefit your e-commerce brand in the long term.
 Even if zoomers aren’t at the heart of your target audience.

 Pro tip: Bazaarvoice Insights & Reports can help you understand exactly who your target customer is, allowing you to curate a TikTok marketing profile that’s in alignment with their preferences.
-It offers insights into the behavior of more than 6 million shoppers, so you can customize your research and remove the guesswork out of understanding your audience.
+It offers insights into the behavior of over 6 million shoppers, so you can customize your research and remove the guesswork out of understanding your audience.

-Make the most out of TikTok Shopping tools
+Make the most of TikTok Shopping tools

 Third-party e-commerce connections